jackberger03/emdash/README.md

 ## Getting Started

 1. Ensure Node.js 18+ and Git are installed
-2. Install and authenticate at least one provider (Codex or Claude Code)
+2. Install and authenticate at least one provider (Codex, Claude Code, Droid, Gemini, or Cursor CLI)
 3. (Optional) Install and authenticate [GitHub CLI](https://docs.github.com/en/github-cli/github-cli/quickstart)
 4. Clone this repository
 5. Install dependencies: `npm install`
 6. Run the app: `npm run dev`

-In the chat input, use the provider selector to switch between Codex and Claude Code.
-Once a chat has started with Codex or Claude, the provider is locked for that chat.
+In the chat input, use the provider selector to switch between available providers.
+Once a chat has started with a specific provider, the provider is locked for that chat.

 ## Demos